Meeting Room Policy and Regulations

 - The Library charges a fee of $10.00 per meeting.*

 - An additional fee of $5.00 per meeting will be charged for use of the kitchen and if bringing food and/or beverages into the rooms.
 Food must be pre-approved and listed when applying.

 Fees must accompany the application when submitted to the Library Director for approval.
 If the application is denied, the fee will be returned.

 Should any unusual cleaning need to be done as a result of a group’s use of the Library, a reasonable charge will be made to the group at the current janitorial rate.

-After an application is approved, fees are refundable only if the Library cancels a meeting or a meeting must be canceled due to inclement weather.
+After an application is approved, fees are refundable only if the Library cancels a meeting or a meeting must be cancelled due to inclement weather.

 *Library, Friends of the Library, and participants of the Bloomingdale Intergovernmental Group (BIG) are excluded.

 - An application for meeting room use will include the name of the group; date and times of meetings; nature of meeting; name, address, and telephone number of group contact person; name, address, and signature of the Bloomingdale resident who is a member of the organization or group; number of people attending' and desired equipment needed.

 - The Library will provide meeting room set-ups for groups.
-Requests must be submitted on the Bloomingdale Public Library Meeting Room Set-up Request Form (attachment B) a minimum of twenty-four (24) hours in advance of the meeting time.
+Requests must be submitted on the Bloomingdale Public Library Meeting Room Set-Up Request Form a minimum of twenty-four (24) hours in advance of the meeting time.

 - Library audiovisual equipment is available to groups using the meeting room.
 The Library will not supply an equipment operator.
 If instruction in the use of the equipment is necessary, arrangements must be made with the Library Director at least twenty-four (24) hours in advance of meeting time.